manuelz120/hackvent-2019/21/README.md

 Santas password is: `santacomesatxmas`

-In theore, we would be also to find the password by directly trying the AES-decryption with all 11-character long entries of rockyou.txt, but due to the huge number of rounds in the key derivation step, this would take significantly longer.
+In theory, we would be also to find the password by directly trying the AES-decryption with all 11-character long entries of rockyou.txt, but due to the huge number of rounds in the key derivation step, this would take significantly longer.

 **Flag:** HV19{sry_n0_crypt0mat_th1s_year}